Blog

 1. Drone Jammers

-Overview: Drone jammers are devices designed to disrupt the communication between drones and their operators.
+Overview: Drone communication jammers are devices designed to disrupt the communication between drones and their operators.
 These jammers typically operate by emitting radio frequency (RF) signals that interfere with the drone’s control and GPS signals.

 Usage: In the EU, drone jammers are commonly used in high-security areas such as airports, government buildings, and critical infrastructure sites to prevent unauthorized drone operations.